sruffner/djdev/README.md

 CSV plus the trial duration.
 Without this trial timing information, it is not possible to extract the spike train for each neural unit during each trial.
 Obviously, for behavior-only experiments, neither the PL2 file nor the CSV file are required.

+**_DO NOT ZIP A DIRECTORY CONTAINING THESE FILES_**.
+The archive must not contain any directories (watch out for nasty hidden directories, particularly __MACOSX if you're a Mac user), or the portal will gag on it.

 ## License
 This application was created by [Scott Ruffner](mailto:sruffner@srscicomp.com).
 It is licensed under the terms of the MIT license.